We were devastated, the characteristics of autism were all too obvious.

 -Watch this truly inspiring video of a child with Autism.

 One of the most difficult aspects of Josh's diagnosis was not knowing what to expect - what behaviors were autism and what behaviors were normal childhood behaviors.
-After all, kids do nutty things -they're kids!
+After all, kids do useful things -they're kids!

 -The wonderful folks at the Autism Society taught us that a child with Autism may exhibit some or all of the following early symptoms or characteristics of Autism: